dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ----------------------------------------------------------------------
 ### Step 8: cleanup

-Now that the code is inlined we can make two other changes.
+Now that the code is inlined we can make two other changes to the interrupt handling code.

-First, we modify the exception pc by doing a subtract as the first instruction.
-We later do a `movs` of this into the pc to return.
+First, currently the interrupt handler modifies the exception pc by doing a subtract as the first instruction.
+It later do a `movs` of this result into the pc to return from the interrupt.
 We can combine these and just do a single `subs`.

 Our second sleazy change is to get rid of the initial jump to the interrupt trampoline.
 Since we do not have any other exceptions or